 Robotic additive product systems

 My work explores how humans and intelligent systems co-create through design, robotics, and digital fabrication.
-These projects span research, industry collaboration, and built outcomes, demonstrating how ideas move from concept to physical realisation.
+It examines the relationship between toolpath, material behaviour, and human decision-making during fabrication.
+Spanning research, industry collaboration, and built outcomes, these projects trace the path from concept to physical realisation.

 RMIT Library (Roland Snooks)